 What role does data play in the ways that food and beverage companies are marketing to children online?
 What kinds of data are these companies collecting and how?

 This data is gathered in a myriad of ways, from mobile apps, YouTube channels, websites, video games, partnerships with advertisers.
-And then it’s analyzed to understand our emotions, fears and behaviors.
+And then it’s analyzed to understand our emotion, fears and behaviors.
+And platforms are making predictions about how we should each individually be treated—using data to create personalized, targeted ads.
+These advertisements can quickly evolve in real time, regardless of what channel.

 As you know, the heart of the digital media system is data collection.
 It’s your geolocation, your health interests, what you buy at the grocery store.
 But the takeaway is that the food and beverage companies are now data brokers.
 They are big data companies, and there are lots of implications there about their role in surveillance and the potential discriminatory impacts.